khaizbt/golang-clean-arch/README.md

 2. Gorm for query
 3. JWT for Authentication
 4. Middleware Using [Secure Middleware](https://github.com/unrolled/secure)
+5. If you will use TLS Encryption, use Branch TLS_Encrypt
 ## Installation

 To Run this Repo, you need to install [Go](https://golang.org/dl/)